 Adequate protection requires sunglasses to provide a minimum of 98% UV protection.
 Cheap or novelty sunglasses just don’t cut it and can even put your eyes at greater risk than going without sunglasses altogether.
 This is because sunglasses with a dark tint but no UV protection will bring you a false sense of safety, allowing UV radiation into your eyes while you think you are protected.

 Sunglasses can be as functional as they are fashionable.
-When choosing your sunglasses you should consider both protection and comfort.
+When choosing your sunglasses you should consider both vision protection and comfort.
 Your lifestyle and personal preferences must come into play as well and the skilled ophthalmologists at NeoVision Eye Center can help you choose the right protection for you.